matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 during lookup.

-Clients and identity servers MUST support SHA-256 as defined by [RFC 4634](https://tools.ietf.org/html/rfc4634), identified by the `algorithm` value `"sha256"`.
+Clients and identity servers MUST support SHA-256 as defined by [RFC 4634](https://tools.ietf.org/html/rfc4634), identified by the value `"sha256"` in the `algorithms` array.
 SHA-256 was chosen as it is currently used throughout the Matrix spec, as well as its properties of being quick to hash.
 While this reduces the resources necessary to generate a rainbow table for attackers, a fast hash is necessary if particularly slow mobile clients are going to be hashing thousands of contact details.
-Other algorithms can be negotiated by the client and server at their discretion.
+Other algorithms are negotiated by the client and server at their discretion.

 There are certain situations when an identity server cannot be expected to compare hashed 3PID values; for example, when a server is connected to a backend provider such as LDAP, there is no way for the identity server to efficiently pull all of the addresses and hash them.
 For this case, clients and server MUST also support sending plain-text 3PID values.
+To agree upon this, the `"algorithms"` field of `GET /hash_details` MUST contain the value `"none"`, and `lookup_pepper` will be an empty string.
+For this case, the identity server could only send `"none"` as part of the `"algorithms"` array.
+The client can then decide whether it wants to accept this.
+The identity server could also send `["none", "sha256"]` and cease from looking up contacts in LDAP unless `"none"` is decided upon.

-To agree upon this, the `algorithm` field of `GET /hash_details` MUST be set to `"none"`, whereas `lookup_pepper` will be an empty string.
-No hashing will be performed if the client and server decide on this, and 3PIDs will be sent in plain-text, similar to the v1 `/lookup` API.
-When this occurs, it is STRONGLY RECOMMENDED for the client to prompt the user before continuing, and receive consent for sending 3PID details in plain-text to the identity server.
+No hashing will be performed if the client and server decide on `"none"`, and 3PIDs will be sent in plain-text, similar to the v1 `/lookup` API.
+When this occurs, it is STRONGLY RECOMMENDED for the client to prompt the user before continuing.

 When performing a lookup, the pepper and hashing algorithm the client used must be part of the request body (even when using the `"none"` algorithm